FedericoBruzzone/MyBlog_django/README.md

 ---

-Start application
+Create app folder and files

-Maybe the command `migrate.py` could be only `migrate`
+Maybe the command `manage.py` could be only `manage`

 ```
 $ python manage.py startapp --app_name--